 As studies from McKinsey have shown, diversity in the workforce leads to greater profitability.
 At its surface, having people with different perspectives on a project creates added value when compared to homogenous teams.
 The same holds true at the executive level, as McKinsey found a statistically significant correlation between diverse leadership and better financial performance.

-Once you begin a diversity and inclusion strategy, it’s important to set clear goals and objectives to benchmark your growth.
+Once you begin a diversity and inclusion strategy, it’s important to set clear employee engagement goals and objectives to benchmark the improvement of your internal communications.